Europe is burning: Four reasons why | DW | 06.08.2021

 We look at why Mediterranean and Balkan countries are so prone to wildfires and explore the consequences of a warming world.

 Summer wildfires are a natural and often necessary part of the life of Mediterranean forests.
 In the decade before 2016, around 48,000 forest fires burned 457,000 hectares annually across the five southern European nations where wildfires are most prevalent: Spain, France, Portugal, Italy and Greece.
-According to the scientists, fire breeds renewal and can foster biodiversity in these regions.
+According to the scientists, fire can also breed renewal and foster biodiversity in these regions.

 Indeed, communities have learned to cope better with the average annual fires in hot and arid regions across southern Europe, with more sophisticated fire prevention strategies leading to an overall decline in the number and size of fires since 1980.